oist/Usiigaci/README.md

 3. Run cell tracking and the cell tracking will be done on using the mask generated from Mask R-CNN.

 	The tracking results that are suboptimal from segmentation error were repaired.
+	The tracking takes about a minute or two depending on the number of objects and frames.

 4. After tracking is finished.
 If there are bad tracks.
 Users can deselect that track in the cell list.